abrahampf/CSE403-HomeRun/README.md

 - C++ with Unreal Engine: Frontend development.
 - iMessage Integration Tools: Xcode, Messages Framework, MSConversation, MSMessage, iMessage API.

-## Schedule
-- General Meetings: Tuesdays and Thursdays, 1:30-2:30 PM.
-- Subgroup Meetings: As needed, via Discord.

-Milestones: Set for both frontend and backend teams, focusing on design, implementation, integration, and testing phases.

 ## Risks
 - Limited access to MacOS for iOS development.
 - Complexity in integrating frontend and backend.
 - Challenges in hosting the game on GamePigeon.

-## Feedback Loop
-- Early prototype testing and feedback collection from users.
-- Repository Information

-## Product Description & Use Cases
-Detailed use cases for each team member are available in the project documentation.
-These include scenarios, actors, triggers, preconditions, postconditions, success scenarios, and failure conditions.

 ## Requirements
 ### Non-functional Requirements